Divi vs Elementor (Which WordPress Page Builder Is Best For You?)

 Divi vs Elementor Performance

-The one complaint that many website developers have against page builders is its performance.
+The one complaint that many website developers have against page builder plugin options is their performance.
 According to them, page builders load the site down with additional coding and scripts that make it load substantially slower than a fully custom site.

 And since page speed is one of the possible ranking factors for search engine optimization, it stands to reason that the faster a page will load, the higher it will rank.

-Here's a breakdown of each site's performance, as well as a speed test from the two page builders on an identical site.
+Here's a breakdown of each site's performance, as well as a speed test from the two page builder plugin options on an identical site.

 Compared to Elementor, Divi packs a whole lot of features in the box, most of which are not used by everybody.

 As a result, you should have fewer HTTP requests from a site that only has Divi.